 According to these code snippets found, it appears that Garmin’s new Assistance Plus will enhance the current assistance feature offering by offering services beyond the emergency contact message notification.

 Current Garmin Connect Assistance service features

-Currently, the Incident detection and Assistance program offering of Garmin Connect only provides users the ability to message their emergency contacts.
+Currently, the Incident Detection and Assistance program offering Garmin Connect only allows users to message their emergency contacts.